Evan Dando: Early life and education

+Career

 The Lemonheads

 While at Commonwealth, Dando met Ben Deily and Jesse Peretz, and in 1986 they formed the Whelps before changing their name to Lemonheads, like that of the candy manufactured by Ferrara Pan.
 The Lemonheads debuted at the Meltdown House in Cambridge on July 18, 1986, followed by a show at The Rat on August 19.
 The band recorded an EP, Laughing All the Way to the Cleaners, which got the attention of Taang!
 Records, a local label.
 The Lemonheads' first three albums, Hate Your Friends, Creator, and Lick, were all released on Taang!

 Following the third album, Dando left the group briefly after some tension with Deily, and joined Juliana Hatfield's band Blake Babies.
 However, he returned as a drummer when The Lemonheads' cover of Suzanne Vega's song "Luka" became successful, and the group had an opportunity to tour Europe.
 Deily, however, quit the band shortly before the tour, and Dando replaced him as the guitarist and lead vocalist.
 Dando brought in David Ryan on drums, and the group signed with Atlantic Records, releasing the album Lovey in 1990.

 Dando spent some time in Australia to write songs with friends Nic Dalton and Tom Morgan, who later started the band Sneeze.
 Some of his songs formed the basis for The Lemonheads' fifth album, It's a Shame About Ray.
 In 1992, The Lemonheads recorded a punk-inflected cover of Simon and Garfunkel's hit "Mrs. Robinson" to help promote the VHS release of The Graduate for the film's 25th anniversary.
 The song reached number 19 on the UK Singles Chart in December 1992, and was included in the album's re-release as a bonus track.
 Dando initially disliked the song's inclusion on the album, feeling like he was tricked by his label, who asked him to record it.
 After seeing the track being played in Martin Scorsese's The Wolf of Wall Street, however, his opinions towards the track changed.
 Dando's face appeared on several magazine covers, and People listed him among the "50 Most Beautiful People".
 In an interview with Q magazine, he admitted he smoked crack cocaine and regretted it.
 In late 1993, the group released the album Come on Feel the Lemonheads, which featured singles "It's About Time", "Big Gay Heart", and "Into Your Arms".
 During the group's touring in 1994, Dando befriended Oasis and appeared at some of their live shows.
 He also made a cameo appearance at the end of the 1994 film Reality Bites.